bbrown949/c0323-code-solutions/es6-template-literals/es6-template-literals-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is the syntax for writing a template literal?
+- What is the syntax for writing a template literal? enclosed by backtick ( ` ) characters instead of double or single quotes.

-- What is "string interpolation"?
+- What is "string interpolation"? a string literal that might contain interpolation expressions.

 ## Notes